 I’ve warned about this kind of attitude time and again.
 Threats get you absolutely nowhere.

 With each interaction, in fact, Messersmith grew angrier.
 And I understand his rage.
 Flying from Maui to Boston is enough to set me off.
 Add to that the death of a loved one, an unexpected stopover, intransigent or incompetent airline employees, and young kids, and you have the next poster boy for air rage.
 I get it.

 An American Airlines goodwill gesture: Is it good enough?

-American offered the family $2,000 in flight vouchers.
-When our advocate, Michelle Couch-Friedman, suggested that he consider accepting the vouchers — remember, American does not owe the family anything, legally speaking — he turned his anger on us.
+American Airlines offered the family $2,000 in flight vouchers.
+When our advocacy team suggested that he consider accepting the vouchers — remember, American does not owe the family anything, legally speaking — he turned his anger on us.

-My advocacy team didn’t think that argument would persuade American to sweeten its offer.
+My advocacy team didn’t think that argument would persuade American Airlines to sweeten its offer.

 “Are you claiming that because a practice is not uncommon it renders an otherwise illegal action legal?” he retorted.
 “If there are a limited number of voucher room allocations at a given hotel, the exact number of available rooms is known quantity and should be agreed upon between the airline agent and the hotel manager.
 It’s that simple.
 Then the agent generates the exact same number of vouchers as the known and agreed upon room allocations.”

 Messersmith suggested that we weren’t taking up his case because we were affiliated with American Airlines.
 I can assure him — and I know American will back me up on this one — we are not.